arc80/plywood/repos/plywood/docs/Developing/NewRepos.md

         `-- runtime
             `-- platform

-The build system for `PrimeSieve` should now located in the `data/build/PrimeSieve/build` directory relative to the workspace root.
+The build system for `PrimeSieve` should now be located in the `data/build/PrimeSieve/build` directory relative to the workspace root.
 Open the project files in your IDE (such as Visual Studio or Xcode), then build and it yourself.